International Health Insurance

 The country’s vibrant culture, welcoming people, and low cost of living continue to draw expats from around the world.

-From colorful Carnival celebrations to a national passion for soccer, music, and dance, Brazil’s rich cultural life offers plenty of opportunities for engagement.
+From vibrant Carnival celebrations to a national passion for soccer, music, and dance, Brazil’s rich cultural life offers numerous opportunities for engagement.
 Family and community are central, helping newcomers integrate socially.

 Cities like Florianópolis, Curitiba, and Porto Alegre are known for their high quality of life, safer environments, and relatively low-cost housing compared with Rio de Janeiro or São Paulo.